 We believe that collaboration is the best approach to find innovative solutions to Dublin’s challenges.
 If you are working on a smart city solution and would like to test it in Dublin, we would like to hear from you.

 Our Engagement Process

 We would love to hear your ideas

-Since our launch, we have received numerous contacts from start-ups and companies that would like to work with us.
-To help facilitate them and give everyone the same opportunity we have developed a simple engagement process to help evaluate proposals and give everyone the same opportunity to engage with us.
+Since our launch, we have received numerous proposals from companies that would like to work with Smart Dublin.
+To help facilitate them and give everyone the same opportunity we have developed a simple engagement process.